IndoorAtlas/sdk-cordova-examples/README.md

 ## Select an example

 This repository contains one main example: [Leaflet example with optional Mapbox maps ](https://github.com/IndoorAtlas/sdk-cordova-examples/blob/master/LeafletExample/README.md).
-It demonstrates the use of IndoorAtlas positioning and wayfinding.
+It demonstrates the use of IndoorAtlas positioning and wayfinding, and geofence monitoring.

 In addition, the [Snippets folder](https://github.com/IndoorAtlas/sdk-cordova-examples/blob/master/Snippets) contains partial code examples demonstrating the basics of the plugin.